Hector-Cardenas/ECE410/Week_3/README.md

 ![CPU vs. GPU comparison of Q learning](./Challege_11/Q_Compare_Graph.png)

 ## Conclusion ##
 Overall, I thought Gemini handled these tasks quite well.
 Again, we ran into issues with the testbench that it provided, but that's a fairly nuanced problem that I would feel more comfortable being handled by a human anyways; still seems fairly sketchy to have an AI testbench verify an AI designed module.
 It did well on the knowledge and reasoning portions, however, and still seems to be quite well suited to creating these python scripts much faster than I would've been able to on my own.
-I still believe that I'm providing it the guidance required to create more meaningful comparisons, but the actual implementation was better than I would've been able to write within the same time frame.
+I still believe that I'm providing the guidance required to create more meaningful comparisons, but the actual implementation was better than I would've been able to write within the same time frame.